Yohann0617/oci-helper/README_EN.md

 ## Manual deployment

 ### 1. Create a new directory

-Create a directory to store the key file, and store the `key file.pem` downloaded when generating the API from the Oracle Cloud Console.
-When adding an oci configuration, you only need to enter the key file name, and the full path of this directory will be added by default.
+Create a key file storage directory `/app/oci-helper/keys` to store the `key file.pem` downloaded when generating the API from the Oracle Cloud Console.
+When adding a new oci configuration, just enter `key file name.pem`.
+The full path of this directory will be added by default.

 ```bash
 mkdir -p /app/oci-helper/keys && cd /app/oci-helper
 ```